CE277/CE-WW2/README.md

 - Japan given decision to annex AI Siam in 1941
 - Tornio in Finland is now not blue bordered (makes the Finland front 3 tiles wide for winter war)
 - Blitzkrieg removal now fixed.
 Decision appears after August 1941 if Soviets are at war with Germany must be taken before 1942

+Changelog v1.1:

+- Colour coded generals added (Credit to Hussar for this one)
+- Hungary and Bulgaria if AI may be annexed by Romania through day 1 decision